rubyzip/rubyzip-bzip2/README.md

 ```

 ## Usage
-Reading a zip file with bzip2 compression is not different from reading
+Reading a zip file with bzip2 compression is no different from reading
 any other zip file using rubyzip:

 ```ruby